rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 ..
 [37] The performance tableau :code:`the_cs_2016.py` is also available in the :code:`examples` directory of the Digraph3 software collection.

 ..
+[38] The author's own Computer Science Dept at the *University of Luxembourg* was ranked on position 63 with an overall score of 58.0.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive
 ..
 LocalWords:  hasIntegerValuation showAll tutorialdigraph graphviz